Mathematics for Teaching

 Mathematics for Grammar School teachers: study contents

-In the mathematics study programm for grammar school teachers, you train to think analytically and combinatorially.
-You approach problems from a completely new perspective and independantly discover interesting ideas for solutions.
-You learn how to analyse mathematical proofs, how to present your solutions in an understandable manner and how to lead others through your chain of thoughts.
-You also learn how digital media and computers can be optimally used to support your teaching methods.
+In the mathematics study program for grammar school teachers, you train thinking analytically and combinatorial.
+You approach problems from a completely new perspective and independently discover interesting ideas for solutions.
+You learn how to analyze mathematical proofs, how to present your solutions in an understandable manner and how to lead others through your chain of thoughts.
+Furthermore, you learn how digital media and computers can be optimally used to support your teaching methods.

 You are also schooled in didactics, to help you in preparing your knowledge for lessons and in developing suitable exercises for your future pupils.
 In addition, we support you in developing your communication skills, so that you are able for describe mathematical content precisely, understandably and reasonably.